• Skip to main content

 Hannah Fry: The Role of Algorithms [The Knowledge Project Ep. #87]

-Mathematician and author of Hello World and The Mathematics of Love, Hannah Fry discusses the role of maths in society, the dating world and we explore what it means to be human in the age of algorithms.
+Mathematician and author of Hello World and The Mathematics of Love, Hannah Fry discusses the role of math in society and the dating world, and we explore what it means to be human in the age of algorithms.

 Here are a few highlights from our conversation: